allmazz/yandex_smart_home_ip/README.md

 IPs(subnets) used by Yandex Home(Alice)
 # Subnets
 I captured addresses from which Yandex Home submits requests, and looked up the subnets via WHOIS.
-You can use it for improve security.
+You can use it for security purposes.

 ```
 allow 5.45.207.0/24;